This is Post 23 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 In the second part of the Plato’s Cave Allegory, we are invited to imagine that one of the prisoners is unchained and persuaded, at first fearfully and unwillingly, to look at the fire and the various figures and objects that were casting the shadows on the cave wall, and then to walk in the sunlight outside the cave.
 This exploration of life in the world outside the cave symbolises the philosopher’s stable recognition of Consciousness, and his or her investigation of truth, ethics, love, and the ultimate nature of mind – and his or her recognition that all these are eternally present in Consciousness as archetypal ‘pure forms’.

-The relationship between the sun outside the cave and the fire inside the cave highlights the important distinction that has to be made between the transpersonal field of Consciousness (the sun), and the personal bodily-felt somatic reflection of Consciousness in the subtle bodies.
-As we rest each of the four surface bodies in Consciousness, as we practice the brahmavihāras meditation-cycle, we are aware of a relational unity between these two levels, but the relationship of the sun and the fire is analogous to the relationship between the mahabrahmavihāras as archetypal principles and aspects of Consciousness, and the brahmavihāras as energetic ‘states’ felt in the field of the body in meditation.
+The relationship between the light of the sun outside the cave and the light of the fire inside the cave highlights the important distinction that has to be made between the transpersonal field of Consciousness (the sun), and the personal bodily-felt somatic reflection of Consciousness in the subtle bodies.
+As we learn to rest each of the four surface bodies as Consciousness, and as we practice the brahmavihāras meditation-cycle, we are aware of a relational unity between these two levels, but the relationship of the sun and the fire is analogous to the relationship between the mahabrahmavihāras as archetypal principles and aspects of Consciousness, and the brahmavihāras as energetic ‘states’ felt in the field of the body in meditation.

 Returning to free the other prisoners – from egoic delusion